saasquatch/saasquatch-docs/src/api/webhooks.md

 ### referral.ended

-Sent whenever a referred user subscription ended or the referral is cancelled.
+Sent whenever a referred user, or referral, is cancelled.

 ```json
 {